karmab/kcli/README.md

 ## additional parameters for plan files

-- profile: name of one of your profile
+- *profile* name of one of your profile
-- scripts: path of a custom script to inject with cloudinit.
+- *scripts* path of a custom script to inject with cloudinit.
 Note that it will override cmds part.
 You can either specify a full path or relative to where you re running kcli

 ## TODO

 - include README.md and man file in package
-- test with default centos7 cloud image and with ubuntu and rhel one
 - upload to pypi
 - ansible dynamic inventory
 - ansible_playbook in deployment to apply to the deployment of a plan